amirkb91/MATLAB-GEK/README.md

 % General options\
 options.platform    = platform to run on (iridis/local)\
-options.nfiles      = Number of files to read from samples folder\
+options.nfiles      = Number of files to read from samples folder (0 = generate baseline)\
 options.theta       = Theta file.
 If left blank found using GA\
 options.objective   = New sample "batch" or "verify" existing GEK prediction\
-options.npred       = Number of prediction points to be generated for MSE\
+options.npred       = Number of prediction points to be generated for MSE

 % Global XY boundaries\
 options.globalx     = Global X boundaries of the problem.
 Max if left blank\
 options.globaly     = Global Y boundaries of the problem.
-Max if left blank\
+Max if left blank

 % Next sample batch\
 options.nbatch      = Number of next sample batch points\